soundpress/RulesOfNYC/docs/c13/index.rst

 *§ 6-07 Green carts.* ::

-(a) The Department will permanently affix on two sides of each green cart, as that term is defined in § 17-306 (s) of the Administrative Code, either identical permit plates or identical permit decals that are easily identifiable and distinguishable from all other plates or decals on the green cart.
-Such plates or decals shall contain the fresh fruits and vegetables permit number issued to the owner of each such green cart and the borough and police precincts in which the green cart is authorized to operate.
-Permit decals may not be removed or transferred to any other mobile food vending unit.
+(a) The Department will permanently affix on each green cart a decal that is easily identifiable and distinguishable from any other decal on the green cart.
+Such decal shall contain the fresh fruits and vegetables permit number issued to the owner of each such green cart and the borough and police precincts in which the green cart is authorized to operate.
+A decal may not be removed or transferred to any other mobile food vending unit, except by the Department.

-(b) At the time an initial green cart permit is issued, the Department will provide a distinctive and readily recognizable "green cart" umbrella to each green cart permittee.
-The umbrella must be safely secured to the green cart and maintained in good condition and repair at all times by the permit holder, and must be displayed in an open position above the green cart whenever the green cart is being used to vend.
-For any replacement umbrella, the green cart permittee must pay a fee of fifty dollars ($50.00) reimbursing the Department for the cost of the umbrella.
-In addition to the above requirements specific to green carts, green carts must comply with all other applicable requirements pertaining to Class E mobile food vending units.
+(b) In addition to the above requirements specific to green carts, green carts must comply with all other applicable requirements pertaining to Class E mobile food vending units.

 (c) Exemption of police precincts where green carts may vend.
 Notwithstanding any provision in § 17-307(b)(4)(b) of the Administrative Code, no fresh fruits and vegetables permit may be designated for use within either the 45th or 72nd police precincts of the City of New York.